jsoagger/transdev-base-reactui-template/README.md

-# A quickstart REACTJS + REDUX frontend integrated to a ready to deploy Springboot Backend
+# REACTJS + REDUX frontend integrated to a ready to deploy SPRINGBOOT backend

-## Motivation
+## Motivations